CSCE431-Software-Engineering/teamup-jimmy/README.md

 ## Environmental Variables/Files ##

-N/A yet, coming soon!
+For more information regarding environmental variables that were used for authentication (Google OAuth2) and uploading profile pictures (AWS S3 Buckets), please contact one of the following developers:

+Aviral Agarwal (avirala16@tamu.edu)
+Kieran Bierne (kieranbeirne01@tamu.edu)
+Alexandra Saxton (allie.saxton@tamu.edu)
+Lily Tang (yushantang@tamu.edu)
+Kawan Ardalan (kawan_ardalan@tamu.edu)

 ## Deployment ##

 Setup a Heroku account: https://signup.heroku.com/

-From the heroku dashboard select `New` -> `Create New Pipline`
+From the Heroku dashboard select `New` -> `Create New Pipeline`

-Name the pipeline, and link the respective git repo to the pipline
+Name the pipeline, and link the respective git repo to the pipeline

 Our application does not need any extra options, so select `Enable Review Apps` right away